bemasc/risav/draft-xu-risav.md

 * RISAV senders MUST NOT add RISAV protection to packets to or from any announced contact IP
 * RISAV recipients MUST NOT enforce RISAV validation on packets sent to or from any announced contact IP.

 Although the green tunnel denies RISAV protection to the ACS, the additional mitigations described in {data-plane} ensure that the ACS is nonetheless strongly protected against address-spoofing and DDoS attacks.
+In addition, the IKEv2 COOKIE system {{RFC7296, Section 2.6}} could protect ACS to reject attacks based on source address spoofing.

 # Data Plane